hossainsafwan/AndroidFundamentals/README.md

 # Gradle

-Gradle is a build automator.
+Gradle is a build automation tool.
+A build automation tool is used to automate the creation of applications.
+The building process includes compiling, linking, and packaging the code.
+The process becomes more consistent with the help of build automation tools.
 It takes all the configurations stated in the project and app level build.gradle files and executes gradle tasks in the correct order to put everything together in an executable or apk file.

 There are mainly two types of Gradle files in Android App:
 Project Level Gradle and Module Level Gradle.